microshare/microshare.github.io/docs/2/installer/devices/skiply-clock-e-installation.md

     -   Device should be 48 inches high from the ground.

-    -   Press against wall for 30 seconds to allow the adhesive to bond. to the wall
+    -   Press against wall for 30 seconds to allow the adhesive to bond to the wall.

 5. Perform a Badge-In.